[Review]THE YAMAZAKI SINGLE MALT WHISKY AGED 18 YEARS

 6. Price

-However, because of the super shortage, there are no retail stores selling it at this price.
+Due to the extremely low stock, there are no retailers selling this product at this price.

 7. Summary

-In the past few years, Japanese whiskies have won numerous awards at international whisky competitions, such as the Yamazaki 18 Year Old, which has solidified their reputation in the world.
+Over the past few years, Japanese whiskies have won numerous awards in international whisky competitions, such as the Yamazaki 18-nen, and this has solidified the reputation of Japanese whiskies in the world.

-Those of you who have worked in the alcoholic beverage industry know that the Japanese have been producing and selling world-class whisky at low prices since the beginning.
+Those who have worked in the alcoholic beverage industry know that Japanese people have been producing and selling world-class, delicious whisky at low prices since the beginning.

-I don’t think this means that Japanese whisky has become better in the past few years, but rather that the world has noticed the excellence of Japanese whisky and Japanese people have rediscovered it.
+I do not believe that this is to say that Japanese whisky has become more delicious in the past few years, but rather that “the world has noticed the excellence of Japanese whisky and the Japanese people have rediscovered it.

 Lastly: Recommended Books on Japanese Whisky